aloktj/PyCIPSim/SRS.md

 The system shall interface with `pycomm3` for Ethernet/IP communications, Python's `asyncio` (if asynchronous operations are required), and optional libraries such as `pytest` for testing and `rich` for enhanced CLI output.
 Each supporting tool shall be justified based on improved developer ergonomics or testing capabilities.

 ### 4.5 Communications Interfaces
 The system shall support TCP and UDP communications as defined by the Ethernet/IP specification, leveraging `pycomm3` to handle encapsulation and session management.
-Configuration shall allow users to set custom ports when simulating non-standard environments.
+Configuration shall allow users to set custom ports when simulating non-standard environments, as well as multicast or unicast receive addresses for I/O exchange.
+The handshake helper shall surface status for the TCP, ENIP, and CIP stages to aid troubleshooting.

 ## 5. Other Nonfunctional Requirements